People Management

 Make this a living document.
 You’re bound to find opportunities to improve the process every time.

 There are several avenues you can explore to systemize your internal recruitment process.
+Some of these include:

-Internal Communications
+Encourage Internal Communications about Job Openings

 Does your company have an internal newsletter?
 Do you use a tool like Slack to stay in touch?
 Consider all of the channels where employees communicate with each other, their managers, and other colleagues.
 Use these to amplify an open internal position.

-Training Programs
+Promote Employee Training Programs

 For example, you could offer job shadowing or mentorship programs for employees to learn about other roles and departments within the company.
 Not only do they get on-the-job experience, it will also highlight areas where they need to grow before they can step into a new role.